raul23/equifax-data-breach/README.rst

   According to `SecureWorld`_, the pictures provided by the DOJ and FBI support the idea that the four supposedly identified hackers are all working in the Chinese military.
-Also, they believe that the cyberattack on Equifax's networks was "pulled off [...] from Shanghai, China."
+Also, they state that the cyberattack on Equifax's networks was "pulled off [...] from Shanghai, China."

   .. raw:: html